narula2000/GolfTournament-Mobileapp/README.md

 This is a mobile app for ICCS485 final project.

+# Goal of the App

+Real time ranking for the ongoing tournament.

 ## Installation

 Use Yarn or expo to install all the modules and start the project